School uniforms tried and tested by families for 2023 - for wear, wash, fit and quality

 How we conducted our school uniform survey

-In June 2022 we asked over 700 parents more than 50 questions about their children's uniforms.
-We also asked them to score uniforms for the following criteria, before calcuating an overall average score.
+In June 2023 we asked over 900 parents more than 50 questions about their children's uniforms.
+We also asked them to score uniforms they have tried under the following criteria, before calcuating an overall average score.

 - Worth the money

 We also asked these parents to share further details on fit and sizing, and to share their thoughts on availability.
 We also asked them to highlight the brands they preferred to go to for each item of uniform.

 Emily is the Digital Content Producer at MadeForMums, working across the brand on everything from pushchairs and car seats to baby names and the latest product launches.
 She researches topics thoroughly to make sure our content is accurate and helpful for parents and loves bringing the details about latest parenting products and innovations to our audience.